jina-ai/jina/docs/fundamentals/executor/executor-api.md

 (executor-requests)=
 ### `requests`

-By default, an Executor object contains `.requests` as an attribute when loaded from the `Flow`.
+By default, an Executor object contains {attr}`~.jina.serve.executors.BaseExecutor.requests` as an attribute when loaded from the Flow.
 This attribute is a `Dict` describing the mapping between Executor methods and network endpoints: It holds endpoint strings as keys, and pointers to functions as values.

 These can be provided to the Executor via the {ref}`Python or YAML API <executor-api>`.

 (executor-metas)=
 ### `metas`

-An Executor object contains `.metas` as an attribute when loaded from the `Flow`.
+An Executor object contains {attr}`~.jina.serve.executors.BaseExecutor.metas` as an attribute when loaded from the Flow.
 It is of [`SimpleNamespace`](https://docs.python.org/3/library/types.html#types.SimpleNamespace) type and contains some key-value information.

 The list of the `metas` are: